Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: The Time-Varying Text-Based Ideal Point Model

-For each subsequent session with time index $t\ge 2$, the estimated posterior means of the term intensity vectors of the topics $\beta_{(t-1),k}$ are used to initialize the inference in the TV-TBIP model.
-These estimated intensities are also used as input in the NMF algorithm together with the document-term matrix $\bm{c}_t$ such that only the initial values for the topic distributions of the speeches are determined in this step.
-In addition the estimated values of $\eta_{(t-1),k}$ are used to initialize the mean of the Gaussian variational family of $\eta_{t,k}$.
+For each subsequent session with time index $t\ge 2$, the estimated posterior means of the term prevalence vectors of the topics $\beta^{t-1}_{k}$ are used to initialize the mean parameters of the corresponding variational parameters in the TV-TBIP model.
+These estimated prevalences are also used as input in the NMF algorithm together with the document-term matrix $\bm{c}^t$ such that only the initial values for the topic distributions $\bm{\theta}^{t}$ of the speeches are determined in this step, i.e., $\mathbf{c}^{t}\simeq \bm{\theta}^{t} \bm{\beta}^{t-1}$ is used for initialization.
+In addition, the estimated values of $\bm{\eta}^{t-1}_{k}$ are put forward as the means of the Gaussian variational family of $\bm{\eta}^{t}_{k}$.
+Specifying the initial values in this way ensures that the term prevalences of topics and the topic-specific polarity scores are aligned across sessions preventing, for example, label switching of topics and reversing of the latent space\footnote{This modeling approach has also been pursued to study central bank communication in the euro area \citep[see][]{feldkircher2024}.}.
+For more details on the model estimation, we refer to the Online Appendix.